oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data-short.md

 ### Prerequisites

-To complete this lab, you need to have completed the previous labs, so that you have:

-- Created an Autonomous Data Warehouse instance
-- Created a new QTEAM user with appropriate roles
-- Loaded the demo data
-- Loaded Age group data into AGE\_GROUP
+In this version of the workshop, all the pre-requisite steps have been done for you so you can get started learning how to transform and analyze your data.

+This Live Labs environment includes a pre-provisioned Autonomous Data Warehouse, with a user QTEAM, and loaded demo data.

 ## Task 1: Launch Data Transforms